material-components/material-components-android/docs/theming/Shape.md

 </style>
 ```

-Then, set the card's `shapeAppearanceOverlay` attribute to the
+Then, set the card's `shapeAppearanceOverlay` attribute to that
 `ShapeAppearanceOverlay` style in your layout:

 ```xml